 • GB sticker

-We’re not taking motorways in Switzerland, so don’t need a vignette (sticker).
+For driving on motorways in Switzerland you need a vignette (sticker).

 We’ve got an Emovis Tag for travelling on the French motorways.
 This a great idea as it enables automatic payment at motorway tolls.
 You beat the queues by being able to use any lane with this symbol and there’s often a tag-only lane: